KeYProject/key/key/key.core/src/main/resources/de/uka/ilkd/key/smt/st/exampleProps.md

 All the used handlers handle the options on their own.
 **handlerOptions=option1,\
 	...**

-The fully specified class name of the SMTTranslator class used by the solver at hand.
-Currently possible values for TRANSLATOR_CLASS:
-SmtLib2Translator (legacy solvers), ModularSMTLib2Translator
-**translatorClass=de.uka.ilkd.key.smt.TRANSLATOR_CLASS**

 The message handler (see SolverSocket.MessageHandler) used by the solver socket for communication with this solver.
 Currently possible values: DEFAULT (as is used by Z3), CVC4, CVC5, Z3CE